 Think about bottle feeding or breast-feeding before the baby arrives

 My advice to all of you who are expecting a child is, think about how you would like to feed your child.
 Talk to your partner if you have one.
 If you have different ideas, discuss your way to a solution you both can imagine living with, so that you can later support each other in feeding.
-Please play around with your idea with friends who have children to get feedback.
+Please play around with your idea with friends who have children, to get feedback.
 And feel free to discuss this with your midwife.
 Ask for some tips on how you want to approach feeding your child.

 The choice between breast milk and formula

-Breast milk is very good food for infants.
+Breast milk is very good for infants.
 When breastfeeding works, it is a handy way to feed the baby.
 Contemporary infant formulas are also a very good food source for infants.
 And when bottle feeding works, it is a practical way to feed the baby.

 The prerequisite for formula to be equivalent to breastfeeding is access to clean water and sufficient amount of formula.
 For those planning a longer stay in an area with poor access to clean water, breastfeeding is strongly recommended.
 For everyone else, the choice is completely your own.

 Breast milk has a protective effect that does not exist in formula.
-It is well established that breastfeeding protects against bacterial stomach infections in countries with poor water hygiene and also that it protects against blood poisoning during the first year of life.
+It is well established that breastfeeding protects against bacterial stomach infections in countries with poor water hygiene and also protects against blood poisoning during the first year of life.
 Thankfully, blood poisoning is rare among Swedish children.
 You do not put the child at any measurable risk of blood poisoning by choosing formula.

-It is the parents decision whether they want to breastfeed or bottle feeding.
+It is the parents’ decision whether they want to breastfeed or bottle feeding.